sudocrystal/scc-compsci/141/day-by-day/day11.md

 # Day 11/20

-+ HW Reflection
 + Lecture: Token-based File Processing
   - Grab starter files
-    - download as zip (vertical elipses in repl.it)
   - Big Data = Why we need to be able to read files and make conclusions
     - Computational Science majors
   - Setting up to read from a file: